-Swati Mahadik, sworn in as a lieutenant in the Indian Army, keeps the first love for her martyred husband alive
+Swati Mahadik, who joined Indian Army, keeps first love of martyred husband alive

 Lt Swati Mahadik at Chennai's Officers Training Academy on Saturday

 When her husband was martyred in the Kupwara operation in 2015, Swati Mahadik knew she could further his love for the Defence Forces.
 From working as a teacher, Swati, 38, took an oath on Saturday as a lieutenant in the Indian Army after completing her rigorous training of 11 months.